LaunchCodeEducation/launchcode-course-learning-objectives/unit2-java/lesson03.rst

 - Understand the relationship between a class and an object
 - Understand the two types of class members: fields and methods
-- Understand what a property is, and how a property relates to a field
 - Properly use the ``this`` keyword
 - Explain how encapsulation results in better code
 - Explain and properly use the four access modifiers: ``public``, ``private``, ``protected``, and default (package-private, or default access)